Best Mic For Podcasting? Shure SM7B vs Rode NT

 They still look sleek and is still a fantastic product.
 You’re going to spend almost $200 on this Rode NT.
 So it’s not cheap.

-You are going to experience some issues with travel.
-So when you use the Rode NT, let’s say you’re going to record with a remote guest one on one face to face setting with the H4n or XHN actual recording device, that’s XLR.
+When you use the Rode NT, let’s say you’re going to record with a remote guest one on one face to face setting with the H4n or XHN actual recording device, that’s XLR.
 That’s kind of easier to do because it’s built for that.
 You’ve got a USB plugging in your computer.

 If you’re just getting started with podcasting and have been doing it very long, you can start with an Audio Technica device and keep your investment as low as you possibly can go with a basic.